add2cal/add-to-calendar-button/README.md

 While building a personal wedding page, I was confronted with the task to include a button, where invited people could save the event to their calendars.
 I did not want to build this from scratch (first) and therefore started the usual web research.
 Unfortunately, all I found where some extremely outdated code snippets, which did not really fit all the modern systems and calendar tools.
 Beside that, there was only the solution by AddEvent.com - all over the place.
-I was looking at CodePen and all I found where thousands of pens, which basically only included the AddEvent tool.
+I was looking at CodePen and all I found where thousands of pens, which basically only included the AddEvent tool, which is hardly connected to their paid services.

-The problems with AddEvent.com:
+The problems with this and other solutions:

-- it holds tons of features, which I did not need.
-They make sense for companies, but not for most personal projects.
+- It holds tons of features, which I did not need.
+They make sense for companies (also because a server-based solution is more reliable), but not for most small personal dev projects.
-- it limits the free tier to 50 event adds per month (consider the wedding case - this is way too less - they upgraded that in the meantime, but still).
+- It limited the free tier to 50 event adds per month (consider the wedding case - this is way too less).
-- it brings some data privacy issues, since you basically send your users to their not really data secured service.
-GDPR alert!
+- It brings some data privacy issues, since you basically send your users to their not fully data secured service.
+GDPR alert, if you do not inform people about this fact and the underlying Google services!
-- the UX/UI is not ideal (imho).
+- I did not like the UX/UI.
+- Other solutions where no longer up-to-date or have never been fully functional (there are so many edge cases).

 **Bottom line:** Paying for features, which I did not need - at additional privacy concerns - that made me create this solution (for you).

+**Fun fact:** AddEvent changed a lot in the meantime.
+They slightly increased the free tier and also published some code on GitHub (but still require their service and also not open source!).
+This might be cool for businesses, but a killer for smaller projects.
+Anyhow, it is moving into the right direction 😊.

 <br />